Bluish-y/Anti-Hebbian-Learning/README.md

 # Anti-Hebbian Network Simulation

 ## Overview
 This code simulates an Anti-Hebbian network using input patterns to update the network's weights and thresholds over a number of training epochs.
 It includes functions to generate input patterns, train the network, and visualize the results.
+This is a straightforward implementation of the algorithm provided in the Foldiak(1990) paper.

 ## Dependencies
 The following Python packages are required to run the code: